autorope/donkeydocs/docs/parts/actuators.md

 Actuators take control signals from the Donkeycar to control their actions.
 There are several options for generating these control signals.

+- A RC Hat, which is a board you mount on top of the RaspberryPi to use the regular RC that comes with ready-to-run cars
 - PCA9685 Servo controller board
 - RPi/Jetson 40 pin GPIO header
     - see [Generating PWM from the Jetson Nano](./pins.md#generating-pwm-from-the-jetson-nano) for how to enable PWM output from the Jetson Nano 40 pin GPIO header.